 Especially when all I have to do is literally throw everything into my pressure cooker. .
 I don’t even need to chop up vegetables.
 You can throw in a carrot, simply cut in half, an onion cut in half and not even peeled and a whole garlic clove.

 If you guys have a pressure cooker at home, you have to make this!
 And if you don’t, check out the Breville Fast Slow Pro!
 I’m in love!
 Lots more pressure cooker recipes to come soon!

 - 1 Whole chicken (about 3 lbs) OR Leftover bones and skin from a cooked or raw chicken carcass

 - 2 carrots, cut in half

 - whole clove of garlic

-> - few pieces of preserved lemon or half a lemon
+- few pieces of preserved lemon or a slice of lemon

-> - few sprigs of fresh thyme
+- few sprigs of fresh thyme

 - 1 bay leaf